pepihasenfuss/pepihasenfuss/README.md

-Ungravel
+ungravel

-Ungravel helps loose individuals to become a self-governed group, potentially attracting investor funding.
+ungravel helps loose individuals to become a self-governed group, potentially attracting investor funding.

-Ungravel groups may found a start-up or any other initiative together.
-Ungravel saves each members' belongings and share.
+ungravel groups may found a start-up or any other initiative  or informal group together. ungravel saves each members' belongings and share.

-It creates a fair and safe space for informal team building, entirely based on Ethereum Naming Service.
+It creates a fair and safe space for informal team building, entirely based on Ethereum Naming Service, ENS, and the ENS Manager on Ethereum mainnet.

-Ungravel morphs a wild bunch of people into a self-funded, self-governed disciplined group of co-workers.
+ungravel morphs a wild bunch of people into a self-funded, self-governed disciplined group of co-workers, represented as ENS Groups on mainnet.

 <!---